How online study works for a community services career

 Are community services courses fully online?

 Yes.
-Both CHC42021 Certificate IV in Community Services and CHC52021 Diploma of Community Services are delivered 100% online with self paced study, plus mandatory work placement hours.
+Both CHC42021 Certificate IV in Community Services and CHC52025 Diploma of Community Services are delivered 100% online with self paced study.
+The Diploma also includes a 100-hour work placement, coordinated near your home through SkilTrak.
+The Certificate IV has no mandatory work placement.

 How long does it take to complete a qualification?